stelmacm/CSE-701/README.md

 ## Acknowledgements

-Special thanks to Professor Barak Shoshany of McMaster University for guidance and aid throughout the project.
+Special thanks to Professor Barak Shoshany and Dr. Benjamin Bolker of McMaster University for guidance and aid throughout the project.